 “Bank On Yourself seemed the proverbial ‘too good to be true,’” says Debbie, 45.
 The West Hartford, Conn., mother of two school-aged children works part time as an administrative assistant and, since she became a believer, as a Bank On Yourself associate.

 “I didn’t just jump right in,” she says.
-“I peppered my advisor for nearly four months with every question I could think of before I was comfortable enough to start our first plans.”
+“I peppered my Bank On Yourself Professional for nearly four months with every question I could think of before I was comfortable enough to start our first plans.”

 Debbie and her husband Andrew, a senior account executive for a local radio station, “have always been big savers,” she says.
 But they had become tired of the volatile and unpredictable stock market wiping out their hard-earned money, and started looking for a more secure savings plan with high growth potential.